mathias-brandewinder/mathias-brandewinder.github.io/_posts/2017-02-11-fsharp-azure-function-from-the-ground-up-part-1.md

 For the exchange rate, we will use Yahoo, while it's still there.
 Yahoo has a free API for exchange rates, available at the following URL:

-`http://query.yahooapis.com/v1/public/yql?q=select * from yahoo.finance.xchange where pair in ("GBPUSD")&env=store://datatables.org/alltableswithkeys`
+[`http://query.yahooapis.com/v1/public/yql?q=select * from yahoo.finance.xchange where pair in ("GBPUSD")&env=store://datatables.org/alltableswithkeys`][http://query.yahooapis.com/v1/public/yql?q=select * from yahoo.finance.xchange where pair in ("GBPUSD")&env=store://datatables.org/alltableswithkeys]

 This returns an xml document, which looks like this: